datahub-project/datahub/docs/rfc/active/azkaban-flow-job/README.md

 in the metadata graph since data processing jobs are the primary driver of data movement and creation.

 Without job metadata, it is not possible to understand the data flow across an organization.
-Additionally, jobs are needed in the lineage graph to surface operational metadata and have a complete view of data movement and processing
+Additionally, jobs are needed in the lineage graph to surface operational metadata and have a complete view of data movement and processing.
+Capturing jobs and flows metadata in the lineage graph also allows in understanding dependency between multiple flows and jobs and structure of data pipelines in end to end data flow.

 ## Requirements

 The following requirements exists as part of this rfc:

-- Define Azkaban flow and job as entities and model their metadata
+- Define Data flow and job as entities and model metadata for azkaban data job and flows
-- Enable Search & Discovery for Azkaban jobs and flows
+- Enable Search & Discovery for Data jobs and flows
-- Link Azkaban entities to existing entities like Datasets to build a more complete metadata graph
+- Link DataJob entities to existing entities like Datasets to build a more complete metadata graph
-- Automatically derive dataset upstream lineage from azkaban job metadata (inputs and outputs)
+- Automatically derive dataset upstream lineage from data job metadata (inputs and outputs)

 ## Non Requirements